 Quick Start

-Below are a several simple examples to provide an idea of what it looks like to use CQLi, see the Examples section for additional examples with more in-depth commentary.
-The Reference Manual (manual.pdf) that is distributed with CQLi includes even more examples and comprehensive details about every aspect of the product.
-Most of the queries below contain a count representing the number of matching games from a selection of one million games from lichess.org along with links to 10 sample matches.
+CQLi implements the Chess Query Language (CQL) to search chess game databases stored in PGN format.
+Below are several simple examples to provide an idea of what it looks like to use CQLi.
+See the Examples section for additional examples with more in-depth commentary.
+The Reference Manual (manual.pdf) distributed with CQLi includes even more examples and comprehensive details about every aspect of the product.

 Brief Introduction